dmartin153/cleardemand-heatmaps/README.md

 from the repository's root directory.
 This will open a web page with the interactive heatmap.

 ## heatmap
-This folder contains the primary code used for the interactive bokeh heatmap
+This folder contains the code to run the heatmap app through Bokeh.
+It can be run by entering the command

+`bokeh serve --show heatmap`

+from the main directory, assuming it can access a csv file called 'PriceBook.csv'.

 ### heatmap.py
 This file contains the two classes used by the heatmap